wenlzhang/obsidian-task-chat/docs/SETTINGS_GUIDE.md

 **Note:** Only applies to keyword queries (skipped for properties-only)

-## 8. Task Scoring
+## 9. Task Scoring

-Control how much each factor affects task ranking.
+Control how much each factor affects task ranking with fine-grained sub-coefficients.

 See [Scoring System](SCORING_SYSTEM.md) for complete details.